 Poland Rediscovered: Kraków, Auschwitz, and Warsaw

-In this program, we visit Kraków, with its bubbly Baroque and cobbled charm, which is emerging as the exciting “next Prague.”
-Nearby, a visit to Auschwitz teaches us a timeless, soul-searching lesson.
-Systematically destroyed during World War II, Warsaw is a lively, thriving capital once again.
+With its bubbly Baroque and cobbled charm, exciting Kraków is emerging as the "next Prague" — a vibrant city that's a surprise hit with many first-time visitors.
+Nearby, a visit to Auschwitz teaches a timeless, soul-searching lesson.
+And Warsaw, decades after it was systematically destroyed during World War II, is a lively, thriving capital once again.

 St. Mary's Church

 A church has stood on this spot for 800 years.
 The original church was destroyed by the first Tatar invasion in 1241, but all subsequent versions — including the current one — have been built on the same foundation.
-You can look down the sides to see how the Main Market Square has risen about seven feet over the centuries.
+You can look down the sides to see how the Main Market Square has risen about seven feet over the centuries (church open daily in the afternoon).

 In the Middle Ages, this was the place where cloth-sellers had their market stalls.
 Kazimierz the Great turned the Cloth Hall into a permanent structure in the 14th century.
 In 1555, it burned down, and was replaced by the current building.
 The Cloth Hall is still a functioning market — selling mostly souvenirs, including wood carvings, chess sets, jewelry (especially amber), painted boxes, and trinkets.

-This hilltop has seen lots of changes over the years.
-Kazimierz the Great turned a small fortress into a mighty Gothic castle in the 14th century.
-Today, you’ll see the cathedral and a castle complex, but little remains of Kazimierz’s grand fortress, which burned to the ground in 1499.
-In the rest of the castle, you’ll uncover more fragments of Kraków’s history, and have the opportunity to visit several museums.
+This hill is where Kazimierz the Great turned a small fortress into a mighty Gothic castle in the 14th century (only bits of its foundation remain, as the original fortress burned to the ground in 1499).
+But across the grounds of the castle you can uncover more fragments of Kraków's history, and have the opportunity to visit several museums.

 This uniquely eclectic church is the product of centuries of haphazard additions…yet somehow, it works.
 It began as a simple, stripped-down Romanesque church in the 12th century.
 Kazimierz the Great and his predecessors gradually surrounded the cathedral with some 20 chapels, which were further modified over the centuries — making this beautiful church a happy hodgepodge of styles.
 The cathedral interior is slathered in Baroque memorials and tombs, decorated with tapestries, and soaked in Polish history.